A friendly village hall for the community run by local volunteers

 So far our efforts have put two volunteers in touch with a family and we have a great team of people on standby who've come forward to help anyone else in need.
 A huge thank you to everyone who's been in touch to offer help and to the volunteers who helped distribute notes around the area.

 In other news, due to the current measures in place, the committee have been unable to meet in person to elect new officer roles for 20/21 or to welcome the new members to the team so we have done this online instead.
 We've also taken this opportunity of unexpected down time to have the downstairs of the village hall building redecorated throughout to keep everything spick and span, ensuring that all social distancing guide lines are adhered to of course.
 We're working on possible plans for opening the hall later in the year when it's safe to do so and look forward to welcoming you all to our rescheduled events and activities.

 The Countess Wear Village Hall Committee

-We will also have hot drinks and cakes available to enjoy with a sit down, so even if you just want to pop in for a cuppa and a look around, everyone is welcome!
+If we can, we will also have hot drinks and cakes available to enjoy with a sit down, so even if you just want to pop in for a cuppa and a look around, everyone will be welcome!